juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 In the search of more efficient and objective approaches to measuring individual differences, Juji has invented [a new model ](https://dl.acm.org/doi/10.1145/3232077)that combines big data analytics with [Item Response Theory](https://en.wikipedia.org/wiki/Item_response_theory) (also known as latent trait theory) to automatically infer individual differences from user behavior.
 Currently, Juji uses this approach to infer [Big 5 personality scores](https://en.wikipedia.org/wiki/Big_Five_personality_traits), including all the 35 dimensions, from text.
 Specifically, with this model a chatbot can interact with users in a natural way ***without*** asking them to take a Big 5 personality test.
 It analyzes a user's conversation text on the fly to infer the user's individual differences.
 The chatbot can then use the insights to personalize each conversation as shown by the examples above.
 Because a user is likely to interact with such a chatbot continuously (e.g., asking the chatbot questions), the chatbot can automatically learn the changes in the user's individual differences in a natural way and use such information to better help the user (e.g., offering suitable career development advice).

-Juji currently focuses on inferring the Big 5 personality traits as its base model, because numerous research studies show that these traits characterize individual differences and can [predict important life outcomes](https://experts.illinois.edu/en/publications/the-power-of-personality-the-comparative-validity-of-personality-).
-On top of these basic traits, Juji infers context-specific human characteristics, e.g., one's [reader DNA](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2964424/), which can then be used to help users find products or services that match with their innate needs.
+Juji currently focuses on inferring the Big 5 personality traits as its base model, because numerous research studies show that these traits characterize the fundamental individual differences in people and they can influence people's real-world behavior and [predict important life outcomes](https://experts.illinois.edu/en/publications/the-power-of-personality-the-comparative-validity-of-personality-).
+On top of these basic traits, Juji infers context-specific user characteristics, e.g., one's [reader DNA](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2964424/), which can then be used to help users find products or services that match with their innate needs.
 For example, a chatbot would recommend self-enhancement or business books to cerebral readers, while recommend art-related books to aesthetic readers.

 ## Reliability